 Even though there is a wealth of delicious British food to try when you’re in the UK, fish and chips remains the most iconic British dish.
 But when every pub on every street corner is selling it, you could end up being disappointed by something a little sub-par.
-Make sure you sample the best and choose one of these 10 London fish and chip restaurants – we’ve selected the below based on a combination of London award-winners and customer reviews, so go forth and enjoy!
+Make sure you sample the best and choose one of these 9 London fish and chip restaurants.
+We’ve selected the below based on a combination of London award-winners and customer reviews, so go forth and enjoy!

 The Mayfair Chippy

 Awarded a 1AA Rosette, Michelin Guide accreditation, this stylish restaurant pays homage to classic chippies with its clean and classic interiors.
 Popular with tourists and locals alike, a classic fish and chips will set you back around £18.25, not bad for Mayfair!

 Olley’s Fish Experience

 A South London option, Olley’s is a finalist in the Top 20 Takeaway of the Year in the National Fish & Chips Awards.
 The traditional restaurant has been around since 1987, and offers gluten free options alongside a traditional cod and chips for £14.50!

 Sutton and Sons

 With a fishmongers just down the road, responsibly sourced, fresh fish is guaranteed daily at Sutton and Sons.
 These family-run restaurants not only offer the classics at £13.95, but a wide selection of grilled and seafood options.
 What’s more, all their locations offer a vegan menu!
 One thing you can’t miss is Mrs. Sutton’s famous pickled quail eggs, red onion rings and balsamic baby shallots.

 Stoke Newington: 90 Stoke Newington High St, London N16 7NY

 Nearest Train: Canonbury or Essex Road